jemmy512/book-notes/Linux/dpdk.md

 **Optimized memory**: Network processing is an I/O-bound workload scenario.
 Both CPU and NIC need access to the data in memory (actually cache and/or DRAM) frequently.
 The optimal memory access includes the use of HugePage and contiguous memory regions.
 For example, HugePage memory can reduce the TLB misses, multichannel-interleaved memory access can improve the total bandwidth efficiency, and the asymmetric memory access can reduce the access latency.
 The key idea is to get the data into cache as quickly as possible, so that CPU doesn’t stall.

 **Software tuning**: Tuning itself cannot be claimed as the best practice.
 In fact, it refers to a few known tuning practices, such as `cache line alignment` of data structure, avoiding `false sharing` between multiple cores, `pre-fetching data` in a timely manner, and `bulk operations` of multiple data (multi-buffer).
 These optimization methods are used in every corner of DPDK.
-The code example can be found in the “l3fwd” case study.
+The code example can be found in the "l3fwd" case study.
 It is important to know that these techniques are commonly applicable; beyond DPDK, any software can be optimized with the similar approach.

 Using the latest **instruction set and platform technologies**: The latest instruction sets of Intel® processor and other new features has been one of the innovation sources of DPDK optimization.
 For example, Intel® `DDIO` (Direct Data I/O) technology is a hardware platform innovation in DMA and the cache subsystem.
-DDIO plays a “significant role to boost I/O performance as the packet data can be directly placed into cache, thus reducing the CPU access latency on DRAM.
+DDIO plays a significant role to boost I/O performance as the packet data can be directly placed into cache, thus reducing the CPU access latency on DRAM.
 Without DDIO, packet is always placed into memory first, and then CPU needs to fetch packet data from DRAM into cache, which means the extra cycles that CPU needs to wait.
 The other example is how to make the best use of `SIMD (single-instruction multiple data)` and `multiple buffer` (multi-buffer) programming techniques.
 Some instructions, like `CMPXCHG`, are the cornerstone for lockless data structure design. `Crc32` instruction is also a good source for efficient hash computation.
 These contents will be covered in later chapters.

 **NIC driver tuning**: When the packet enters the system memory through PCIe interface, I/O performance is affected by the transaction efficiency among the PCIe-based device, bus transaction, and the system memory.
 For example, the packet data coalescence can make a difference through transferring multiple packets together, thus allowing a more efficient use of PCIe bus transactions.
 Modern NICs also support load balancing mechanisms such as receive side scaling (`RSS`) and Flow Director (`FDir`) features, which enable NIC multiple queue to work with CPU multiple core model.
 New NIC offload can also perform the packet header checksum, TCP segmentation offload (TSO), and tunnel header processing.
 DPDK is designed to take full advantage of the NIC features for performance reasons.